oddhill/drupal-starter-kit/README.md

-# Odd Drupal 9 starter kit, by Odd Hill AB
+# Drupal 9 starter kit, by Odd Hill AB

 This is a starter kit for creating new sites for Drupal with a composer based workflow, this project is used at [Odd Hill](http://www.oddhill.se/)